gazbert/bxbot/README.md

 `<emergency-stop-currency>` wallet balance on the exchange drops below the configured `<emergency-stop-value>` value.
-If this call to the [`TradingApi`](./bxbot-trading-api/src/main/java/com/gazbert/bxbot/trading/api/TradingApi.java) `getBalanceInfo()` fails and is not due to a `ExchangeNetworkException`, the Trading Engine will log the error, send an Email Alert (if configured), and shutdown.
+If this call to the [`TradingApi`](./bxbot-trading-api/src/main/java/com/gazbert/bxbot/trading/api/TradingApi.java) `getBalanceInfo()` fails and is not due to a `ExchangeNetworkException`, the Trading Engine will log the error, send an Email Alert (if configured), and shut down.
 If the API call failed due to an `ExchangeNetworkException`, the Trading Engine will log the error and sleep until the next trade cycle.

 ##### Configuration